yoshida-lab/XenonPy/docs/source/index.rst

 XenonPy is an `open source project <https://github.com/yoshida-lab/XenonPy>`_ inspired by `matminer <https://hackingmaterials.github.io/matminer>`_.
 :raw-html:`<br/>`
-This project is under on-going development.
+This project is under continuous development.
 We would appreciate any feedback from the users.
 :raw-html:`<br/>`
 Code contributions are also very welcomed.
 See :doc:`contribution` for more details.